ryssbowh/craft-themes/DEVELOPERS.md

 - UserUsername : For users only
 - UserPhoto : For users only
 - UserEmail : For users only
+- ElementUrl : handles the url for entries/categories

 And 5 that handle Craft fields, those can't have their own displayers.
 Their displayers will display the Craft field associated with them :